searchspring/snap-action/README.md

 However if the action will be invoked from the same repository as the implementation, `${{ env.GITHUB_REPOSITORY }}` can be used.

 ### secretKey
-The `secretKey` input parameter is **required**.
+The `secretKey` input parameter is only required if the `searchspring.siteId` property of the project's package.json file is a string.
 This is used to authenticate the project's siteId (specified in the package.json `searchspring.siteId`) with the Searchspring account.
 The `secretKey` value can be found in the [Searchspring Management Console](https://manage.searchspring.net/)

 If your project was created via [snapfu](https://github.com/searchspring/snapfu), you may have already specified a secret key and the repository will contain the secret `WEBSITE_SECRET_KEY` available to be used as the `secretKey` in your workflow.